 In 2011, it was reported that 18% of 50,000 hospital visits due to muscle relaxer abuse involve alcohol use.
 Muscle relaxers and alcohol side effects are similar.
-Both substances deliver a depressant effect and act on the central nervous system.
-This causes the body functions to slow down, that includes the heartbeat and breathing.
-In essence, alcohol usually interacts with one or more components in medications and causes its impact on the body to become magnified, making overdose highly likely.
+Both muscle relaxants and alcohol deliver a depressant effect and act on the central nervous system.
+This causes the body functions to slow down, which includes the heartbeat and breathing.
+In essence, drinking alcohol usually interacts with one or more components in medications and causes its impact on the body to become magnified, making muscle relaxers overdose highly likely.
 In this article, information about muscle relaxer side effects, how to manage muscle relaxant interactions, and how to avoid muscle relaxers addiction and abuse will be provided.

 Nervous System Side Effects of Alcohol and Muscle Relaxers

 Based on pharmacologists from Tennessee, with increasing dependence, misuse, or abuse, these side effects, including impaired thinking, confusion, memory lapses, and poor judgment, become more frequent and impact on the nervous system becomes more permanent.

 Increased Risk For Addiction And Overdose

-In which case, prompt detoxification as part of a more comprehensive professional medical treatment comes highly recommended to prevent side effects from escalating to irreversible and more severe complications.
+In which case, prompt detoxification as part of a more comprehensive professional medical treatment comes highly recommended to prevent dangerous side effects from escalating to irreversible and more severe complications.

 What To Do If One Has Already Had Alcohol?